HM Land Registry: Structure

-Each local office has an area manager (sometimes shared between offices), a local land registrar (also sometimes shared between offices) who is the senior lawyer, an operations manager, and an integrity manager.

 Traditionally, customers sent applications to the office that dealt with applications for the geographical area where the property was located, but the majority of applications are now typically processed at any Land Registry office, regardless of geographical location.
 From 6 January 2014, all paper applications lodged by members of the public have been processed at the Citizen Centre at Land Registry's Swansea Office.

 The organisation is led by the Chief Land Registrar and Chief Executive (both one role).
 The Chief Land Registrar is assisted by the HM Land Registry Board.
 The HM Land Registry Board sets the overall strategy for the department.
 A number of senior committees are responsible for delivery of the annual business plan and are responsible for day-to-day management.

 Since December 1990, the Land Register has been open to the public.
 For a fee, anyone can inspect the register, find out the name and address of the current owner of any registered property or obtain a copy of any registered title.
 This can also be done online.

 HM Land Registry was awarded the former Charter Mark five times, and 97% of its customers rate their service as good, very good or excellent.

-HM Land Registry has an Independent Complaints Reviewer.
+Complaints about HM Land Registry can be submitted to the Independent Complaints Reviewer.

-Adjudicator to the Land Registry
+Tribunal

-Disputed applications to Land Registry were determined by the Adjudicator to HM Land Registry, an independent office created by the Land Registration Act 2002.
-Under previous legislation this function had been the responsibility of the Chief Land Registrar.
+Disputed applications were determined by the Adjudicator to HM Land Registry, an independent office created by the Land Registration Act 2002.
 From July 2013, the functions of the Adjudicator have been transferred to the Land Registration division of the Property Chamber of the First-tier Tribunal.